Re-weaving the bond between People & Place

 We come together to share seeds, songs, stories, and dances for the regeneration of community and communication, connection and culture, memory and soil.

-As dominant systems strain under the weight of disconnection and isolation—from land, from spirit, from heritage, from each other—learning from cultures that have sustained life through reciprocity, oral memory, and deep ecological knowledge offers a path toward regeneration.
-These exchanges aren’t just acts of sharing or forms of entertainment; they are acts of healing and service to the whole—rebalancing narratives, awakening the memory of our bodies and territories, and reweaving a collective future rooted in respect, diversity, interdependence, and belonging.
+As dominant systems strain under the weight of disconnection and isolation—from land, from spirit, from heritage, from each other—learning from cultures that have sustained life through reciprocity, oral memory, and deep ecological knowledge offers a path toward whole-systems regeneration.
+These kinds of mutually upraising exchanges are acts of healing and service to the whole.
+We are rebalancing narratives, awakening the memory of our bodies and territories, and reweaving a collective future rooted in respect, diversity, interdependence, and belonging.

 calling all…